pingcap/docs/tidb-lightning/tidb-lightning-physical-import-mode-usage.md

 Conflicting data refers to two or more records with the same primary key or unique key column data.
 When the data source contains conflicting data and conflict detection feature is not turned on, the actual number of rows in the table is different from the total number of rows returned by the query using unique index.

-There are two methods for conflict detection:
+There are two versions for conflict detection:

-- The new version of conflict detection, controlled by `conflict` configuration
+- The new version of conflict detection, controlled by the `conflict` configuration item.
-- The old version of conflict detection, controlled by `tikv-importer.duplicate-resolution` configuration
+- The old version of conflict detection, controlled by the `tikv-importer.duplicate-resolution` configuration item.

 ### The new version of conflict detection